sebastianriemer/java-nosql-benchmark/README.md

 To execute a benchmark, make sure the database you wish to test is running, and start the project with some command line parameters:

 e.g. __NosqlBenchmark__ TestConcurrentTransactions MongoDB

+If you have any questions, suggestions or improvements, feel free to contact me at:

+    riemersebastian@hotmail.com